JedLJRobertson/Chrome-XKCD936-Style-Password-Generator/README.md

 A simple Chrome plugin that generates a four word password into any text/password field.
 The password is also copied to your clipboard.
 I designed this specifically for use with Lastpass as I wanted to generate secure* but memorable passwords for each site.

+Use: Right click on a field, select "Generate XKCD Style Password".

 The password style was inspired by this XKCD:

 https://xkcd.com/936/